Carbon and its Compounds | Class 10 Science | Intext Questions & Answers

 Answer:

-When the cloth wetted in soap solution is agitated or beaten, the micelles containing oily or greasy dirt get removed from the surface of cloth and go into water.
+When the cloth wetted in soap solution is agitated or beaten, the micelles containing oily or greasy dirt get removed from the surface of the cloth and go into water.